Home

 Comments

-Stencila also supports preserving comments during bi-directional conversion between Stencila Markdown and common authoring formats such as Microsoft Word and Google Docs.
+Stencila also preserves comments during bi-directional conversion between Stencila Markdown and common authoring formats such as Microsoft Word and Google Docs.
 In practice, many people will receive or respond to comments through those tools rather than writing comment syntax by hand in Stencila Markdown, but this conversion makes it possible to exchange reviewed documents with collaborators while keeping comment threads intact.

 This capability also provides an interface between collaborators using those formats and AI agents working in Stencila.
 Collaborators can leave requests as comments in Microsoft Word or Google Docs, and agents can respond in the same threads to explain changes they made, answer questions, or report what action they took.